-Knowing how to overcome temptation when it comes to food is not always easy.
-As Christians, we have the truths of the scriptures and the Bible but yet we still struggle… Learn how God can help you overcome by planning your victory through FAITH!
+Knowing how to avoid the temptation to eat is not always easy.
+As Christians, we have the truths of the Scriptures and the Bible, but yet we still struggle… Learn how God can help you overcome by planning your victory through FAITH!
 Hello, Freedom.

-You are sitting on the couch, trying with all your might to keep yourself glued there.
+You’re sitting on the couch trying with all your might to keep yourself glued there.
 The draw to the refrigerator feels polarizing and you just don’t know if you can fight it anymore.

 Food temptation, it’s everywhere around us.
 Whether you are trying to make healthier choices or looking to become more self-controlled, there is no shortage of the sugary and salty assaults on those efforts.

-In this post, we are going to talk about how to over overcome temptation with food and how thoughtful planning paired with your faith can propel you past those persistent cravings.
+In this post, we are going to talk about how to resist the temptation to eat and how thoughtful planning paired with your faith can propel you past those persistent cravings.

 How and why are you tempted?
 A temptation is a desire that conflicts with your core values.
 For Christians, this also includes desires that conflict with God’s values.

-As I am sure you have noticed, temptations are individual, based on our personal convictions and character weakness:
+As I’m sure you’ve noticed, temptations are individual, based on our personal convictions and character weakness: